a160v/calcometer/README.md

 ```
 bundle update && yarn upgrade
 ```
-- in app/db/seeds.rb, you can set how many users, patients, clients and appointments you want to set; then run
+- in app/db/seeds.rb, you can set how many users, patients, organisations and appointments you want to set; then run
 ```
 rails db:setup
 ```